kilroyjones/mathelov2/README.md

 ### What needs to be done

+- [ ] - Decide on a question format which allows for extensibility
 - [ ] - Creating a messaging protocol for the game
-- [ ] - Develop a full-featured UI for game play
+- [ ] - Flow for creating SVG questions
-- [ ] - Decide on a question format which allows for extensibility
+- [ ] - Dark mode for SVGs
+- [ ] - Better dark mode setttings (container colors are too dark)
+- [ ] - Collapsible responsive navbar

+### Completed

+- [x] - Develop a UI prototype for game play
+    > Initial game UI is completed, though it is not connected at the moment

 ### Setup